Mahtaran/lembas-core/README.md

 # lembas-core
 The core part of Lembas.
-It contains common code.
+It contains common code and is the base for modules.